knowledgearcdotorg/jsolr-user-manual/searching.md

 Extend JSolr's search capabilities by:

+* Providing an advanced search form for targeted queries and filters
-Targeting specific result types using dimensions
+*  Using dimensions for targeting specific result types

-Customizing the user experience with JForm XML form definitions
+* Customizing the user experience with JForm XML form definitions